Kampong Batu Apoi: Economy

+Infrastructure

 Sultan Hashim Primary School is the village's government primary school.
 It also shares grounds with Sultan Hashim Religious School, the village's government school for the country's Islamic religious primary education.
+The district's only secondary school, Sultan Hassan Secondary School, is also located in Kampong Batu Apoi.

 The village mosque is Kampong Batu Apoi Mosque.
 It was inaugurated on 4 September 1987 and can accommodate 200 worshippers.

 The village is also home to the PKBN Base Training Camp, the country's voluntary military national service.

+Batu Apoi Industrial Complex, a small 5.4 ha industrial estate.

+The Batu Apoi Bridge was built around 1960.
+It spans the Batu Apoi River in Labu, near the Batu Apoi community hall and Batu Apoi Mosque, with a length of 300 feet and a width of 40 feet.
+This bridge serves as the main route to the Customs and Immigration Control Post and is also the primary access to Bukit Patoi, Mukim Labu.
+With its construction, the surrounding recreational area and the agricultural and other sectors have been able to develop and expand.